sternmotor/borgserver/features.md

 Several modes of borg hosting are realized via user groups:

-* `borg-repo`: standard user accounts (representing repositories) with full access to a single repository `/repos/<user_name>` - allowing all borg operations
+* `borg-repo`: standard repository user accounts with full access to a single repository `/repos/<user_name>` - allowing all borg operations
-* `borg-appendonly`: safe user accounts (representing repositories) allowing no "remove" or prune" operations, "init" and "create" operations, only
+* `borg-appendonly`: safe repository user accounts allowing no "remove" or prune" operations but "init" and "create" operations, only
-* `borg-admin`: users given full access to all repositories - no repository is created for the borg-admin users
+* `borg-admin`: users given full access to all repositories - no repository is created for the borg-admin users.
+User "borg" is member of this group, too

 Users and repositories are added in two steps:

-1. add one or multiple SSH public key of remote client to a single file, named like the repository:
+1. add one or multiple SSH public key of remote SSH client to a single file, named like the repository:
     * `/sshkeys/repos`
     * `/sshkeys/repos-appendonly`
     * `/sshkeys/admins`